 Starting your career and having a steady stream of income is an exciting event.
 There are many things you can do once you receive your first big check.
 It is always nice to treat yourself, but you also have to look at short and long term financial goals.

-- Don't forget to factor in the differences in the cost of living for the areas you are considering moving to by using this cost comparison tool.
+- Don't forget to factor in the differences in the cost of living for the areas you are considering moving to by using cost comparison tools by NerdWallet.com and Bankrate.com.

 - Spending less than you earn may sounds simple, but it is something easier said than done.
 Track your expenses and see where you are spending your money and create a spending plan for yourself.